BananaAcid/runworker/README.md

 ```

 # Usage
-1. load the worker script
+1. init the worker script
-2. have the worker script `export` or `module.exports` functions to be callable from the master script
+2. have the worker script `export` or `module.exports` functions/promises to be callable from the master script
 3. use those exported functions in your master script off the worker object

 ## .mjs / ECMAScript Modules